KamleshGanar/AT.NetCore.Encipher.Bluefish/README.md

 encryptStr002: This is plain text <br/>
 encryptStr003: This is plain text <br/>

 The decryptable is true hence the encrypted string can be revert back and get the original text.
-You can observe that the three output of same plain text is different hence we cannot use this encrypted string for comparision or matching.

 2. One way Encryption (Non-Decryptable)
 ```